windingtree/wt-hackathon/resources/riskline-api-access.md

 access token.

-This protocol is also a proof-of-concept of programatic control of access to an API for OrgIDs*
+This protocol is also a proof-of-concept of programatic control of access to an API for OrgIDs

+There is also a code snipped showing how to do sign nonce and verify it using javascript and Metamask's web3: https://jsfiddle.net/czervenka/cye5n9m6*

-Riskline API base url for token acquisition: To be defined.
+**Riskline API base url for token acquisition:** To be defined.

 ## Actors: